 It will return the content of each extracted entity and its position in the sentence.

-Sentiment analysis is achieved thanks to Hugging Face transformers and the Distilbert Base Uncased Finetuned SST 2 English model.
+Sentiment analysis is achieved thanks to Hugging Face transformers and Distilbert Base Uncased Finetuned SST 2 English.
 Here's an example:

 import nlpcloud client = nlpcloud.Client("distilbert-base-uncased-finetuned-sst-2-english", "